ekraw36/Tea_Docs/task_documentation.md

 *Note: If your specify a key column but the key column doesn’t actually exist in your dataset, Tea raises an error when running the program.*

 ![A file "co2.csv" has been added to "Tea" and "tutorial.py" has 2 new lines declaring a variable "data_path" to hold the relative path for co2.csv and importing that into tea with "tea.data(data_path)"](images/TeaData.png)
+>co2.csv has been added to the "Tea" file, and "tutorial.py" imports it's data to Tea.
+It also uses a key column labelled "id".

 ### 2. Define Variables
 Each column in the dataset corresponds to a different variable.
 For each variable you plan to analyze, Tea requires you to define it with a name, data type, and (if needed) a category or range.
 Tea uses these definitions to understand what kind of data you are working with and to determine which statistical tests are appropriate.<br>